Characterization of telecentric dual-etalon Fabry-P\'erot systems from observational data. Properties of the CRISP2 instrument at the Swedish 1-m Solar Telescope: Analytical derivatives of the FPI transmission profile

 We note though that the resulting FPI profile is not area normalized.
-The $\sin^2$ function in the denominator of Eq.~\ref{eq:tr1} generates an infinite succesion of transmission peaks that has no general analytical integral.
+The $\sin(\psi/2)$ and $\cos(\psi/2)$ terms in Eq.~\ref{eq:tr1} generate an infinite succession of transmission peaks that has no general analytical integral.
 But assuming that we are operating on a regular (discrete) wavelength grid within a finite wavelength domain, the area of \emph{that} transmission profile can be estimated as $A_{tr} = \sum_i T(C,R,\lambda_i)$ (dropping the $\delta\lambda$ factor as it vanishes in the convolution).
 The normalized (discrete) profile is given by:

 The only thing we need to know is the derivative of the profile area relative to the cavity separation and the etalon reflectivity.
 For very small perturbations, changing the cavity separations only produces a displacement of the transmission profile and the area remains the same.
 The reflectivity derivative is already given in Eq.~\ref{eq:dR} and it is wavelength dependent.
 By defining $B_{tr}=\sum_i \partial T(C,R,\lambda_i)/\partial R$, we can easily calculate the derivative of the area normalized profile using the chain rule as: